“In order to make money, you have to spend money.”

 To improve their churn rate, companies need to re-orientate their focus away from outbound marketing objectives and move towards metrics that focus on the customer experience.
 To do this, they should be asking themselves questions like, ‘Do I know what it’s like to be a customer at my own company?
 Is the experience satisfying or frustrating?
 Does our organization provide a high level of personalized care?
 How long does it take for a customer to have new issues resolved?
 Are complaints adequately and easily addressed?
 Are we utilizing the best technology out there to improve our customer service results?’

 Technology is becoming an increasingly relevant solution towards achieving improved customer retention rates.
 While customers may have greater expectations regarding the expediency and efficiency of services, they are also far more tech-savvy and willing to try and resolve issues independently.
 A still relatively young, but growing, customer base would prefer to use a digital self-service that would enable them to address service issues on their own, given they had the right tools to do so.

-Fortunately, the increasing awareness of prioritizing customer retention is bringing with it a raft of technologies and tools that are helping companies to better meet the needs and expectations of their customers.
+Fortunately, the increasing awareness of prioritizing customer retention is bringing with it a raft of technologies and tools that are helping companies to optimize their call centers and better meet the needs of their customers.
 And honestly, you have every reason to get on board, not just because they’re good customers, but because it will give your bottom line potential to grow.

-Learn More about the customer retention technologies available at CallVU .
+Learn More about the call center optimization technologies available at CallVU .